-These statistics are derived from the analysis of spatial data on public transport timetables; road, cycle and footpath networks; population and service locations.
+Statistics on journey times to key services including food stores, education, health care, town centres, employment centres and transport hubs.
+These statistics are from the analysis of spatial data on public transport timetables, road, cycle and footpath networks, population and service locations.

-All of the statistics published are official statistics.
+All of the statistics published are experimental statistics.
 The department’s view is that all statistics which are not designated as national statistics are robust and have been produced to a suitable standard.